abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Function with empty set](../01_set/function_empty.svg)

 **Task 3:** Is this really valid?
 Why?
 Check the definition.

-If you still aren't convinced, check this out:
-1. There is a function between a subset and a its superset
-2. The empty set is a subset of any other set.

-So, evidently, this function has to exist!

 **Task 4:** What about the other way around.
 Are there functions with the empty set as a target as opposed to its source?